 Recommended ages: 2-5

-With the stay-at-home order in place, the word explore takes on new meaning.
-While you may not be able to go to the playground or a museum, sensory play is an easy way to let your child explore your home or backyard.
+While you may not be able to go to the playground or a museum, sensory play is an easy way to let your child explore his home or backyard!

 Here is one way Brandise Belton (child development specialist and coach with CCRI’s Early Learning Team) encourages her little ones to explore using sensory play.